Student Code of Conduct

 The Conduct Officer will decide the matter, determine a sanction, or, if appropriate, will refer the case to the conduct board.

 Issuance of Decision

 Normally, within five (5) business days of the hearing, each party will be notified in writing of the decision reached and the resulting sanctions.

-Any party can appeal the decision of the Conduct Officer or conduct board in accordance with the requirements stated in the “Appeals" section.
+Any accused student or complainant can appeal the decision of the Conduct Officer or conduct board in accordance with the requirements stated in the “Appeals" section of this policy.